starduct/CSHTNet/README.md

 <br>

-If you are looking for more feature-rich tools, please get in touch with us at email: chaixiujuan@caas.cn
+If you are looking for a more feature-rich tool, please get in touch with us at email: chaixiujuan@caas.cn